COMPARE QUAD BIKE INSURANCE WITH OUR PARTNER, IT'S QUAD BIKE INSURANCE

 You’ll have to let your insurer know where you intend to use the quad and for what purpose.

 It's also worth asking your home contents insurance provider if you can list your quad in the same way you would a bicycle.

 As with all insurance policies, double-check your policy cover terms and inform your provider of any changes you make to the quad's use or location.

-Quads can be categorised into utility, sports and leisure models and may be defined according to the following types:
+Quads can be categorised into utility, sports and leisure models and your quad will be one of these types: